BenjaminWills/rotating-cube/README.md

-# rotating-cube
+# Rotating Cube

-Creating a rotating cube on the command line
+Creating a rotating cube on the command line using python! (and documenting how I did it on this readme!)